TheWaveWarden/odin2/README.md

 # Odin 2 Synthesizer

-This is the home of **Odin 2 free VST3, AU and LV2 synthesizer** plugin.
+This is the home of **Odin 2 free VST3, CLAP, AU and LV2 synthesizer** plugin.
 This repository contains the code to build the project. **If you just want to download the synth, get it from https://thewavewarden.com/odin2**

 ![alt text](screenshot.png)